 All writers learn from studying each other’s writing.

 Welcome to our weekly Slice of Life Story Challenge!
-Please leave the permalink to your own blog post, and comment on at least three other posts.
-Comments energize writers and keep our writing community… Continue reading
+Write your post.
+Share the permalink to your own blog post with the community.
+Comment on at least three other posts.
+If you are a slicer who… Continue reading

 Three strategies to use so that students develop their own ability to monitor themselves as writers.